On hyperbolic rational maps with finitely connected Fatou sets: Introduction

+Using a standard quasiconformal surgery, we show every irreducible post-critically finite hyperbolic tree mapping scheme arises as such a limit:

+\begin{theorem} Let $(F, R)$ be an irreducible post-critically finite hyperbolic tree mapping scheme.
+Then there exists a hyperbolic rational map $f$ whose quasiconformal stretch $f_n$ converges to $(F,R)$.

+Moreover, if $g$ is another hyperbolic rational map corresponding to $(F, R)$, then $g$ is J-conjugate to $f$: there exists a quasiconformal map $\psi: \hat\C \longrightarrow\hat\C$ conjugating the dynamics of $f$ and $g$ on the Julia sets. \end{theorem}

-The map $\Psi$ in Theorem \ref{thm:classification} is generally {\em not} injective.
-By holomorphic motion and $\lambda$-lemma, if $f$ and $g$ are in the same hyperbolic component, then $f$ is J-conjugate to $g$.
-Thus, the fiber of $\Psi$ consists of {\em J-conjugate} hyperbolic components.
-When the Julia set is connected, $f$ and $g$ are J-conjugate if and only if $f$ and $g$ are in the same hyperbolic component.
-On the other hand, when the Julia set of $f$ is disconnected, the space of rational maps that are $J$-conjugate to $f$ may be disconnected (See Figure \ref{fig:JConjugate}), giving non-injectivity for the map $\Psi$.
+\begin{remark} When the Julia set is connected, $f$ and $g$ are J-conjugate if and only if $f$ and $g$ are in the same hyperbolic component.
+However, when the Julia set of $f$ is disconnected, the space of rational maps that are J-conjugate to $f$ can be disconnected (see Figure \ref{fig:JConjugate}).
+In some loose sense, the closure of such hyperbolic components `intersect' at infinity. \end{remark}

-The J-conjugacy is closely related to the monodromy group for the hyperbolic component.
-It can also be interpreted as an analogue of homotopy equivalence for hyperbolic $3$-manifolds.
-In a subsequent paper \cite{L20}, we will use tree mapping schemes to study them in detail.